whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-15-Square-Hearts-Subscription-Box-June-2016-Review.md

 **Cost:** $49.99/monthly + Free Shipping.

-**What's in the box:** Receive a selection of fashionable items that include Clothing, Accessories and Beauty products.
+**What's in the box:** Receive a selection of fashionable items that include Clothing, Accessories and Beauty products valued at $200+.

 <br>